 • Make it all about people and emotions: People will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-Marketing professionals understand the value of story as a way to sell just about anything.
+Marketing professionals understand the value of the story as a way to sell just about anything.
 But few understand the right and appropriate way to use storytelling as a way to guide people on the perfect journey.

 “People do not buy goods and services.
 They buy relations, stories and magic"